Bahanaga

-Bahanaga, a small village, is the block headquarters of the Bahanaga block in Balasore district of the Indian state of Odisha.
+Bahanaga, is a town in Balasore district of the Indian state of Odisha.
 It's one of the major business spots in the Balasore district.

 Overview

 Bahanaga block consists of 21 grampanchayats.
 The block office itself resides in Bahanaga.

 Geography

 Bahanaga village is situated near National Highway 16 (NH-16), making it a commercial hub.
 A part of the block is on the sea shore of the Bay of Bengal, 10–12 km (East) away from the block headquarters.
 The climate is temperate.